This is partly about how I've become more skeptical of my past support of it being in Aksum.

 Once one accepts there is no proof of it still being there later.
 It becomes easy to conclude the most logical option is Shishak took it.
-The movie Raider of The Lost Ark is based on this assumption.
+The movie Raiders of The Lost Ark is based on this assumption.
 And as I said before a belief it could be in Egypt might be key to some End Times deceptions.

 On my Revised Chronology blog I talk about Shishak a lot, to some degree I've changed my mind about him over it's history.
 In one post (at the time I'm first writing this the most recent on the Shishak tag, dated November 4th 2016 though I've edited it since then) I pointed out overlooked aspects of the Chronicles account that showed no battle was fought, Rehoboam was convinced by a Prophet to willingly hand over tribute.

-To me that makes it unlikely The Ark was taken, Rehoboam would have stripped it of all the purely decorative Gold.
+To me that makes it unlikely The Ark was taken then, Rehoboam would have stripped The Temple of all the purely decorative Gold.
 But they wouldn't have handed over The Ark.
 The Prophet's words were obeyed to avoid something that tragic.

 4. What do I think of 2 Maccabees?